kubevirt/kubevirt/docs/getting-started.md

 ```

 ### Docker Desktop for Mac

-The bazel build system doesn't support the macOS keychain.
+The Bazel build system does not support the macOS keychain.
 Please ensure that
 you deactivate the option `Securely store Docker logins in macOS keychain` in
 the Docker preferences.
-After restarting the docker service login with `docker
+After restarting the Docker service, log in with `docker
 login`.
 Your `$HOME/.docker/config.json` should look like:

 ```json